ljacquin/khamix/readme.md

 ## References :

 * Lafarge T., Bueno C., Frouin J., Jacquin L., Courtois B., Ahmadi N. (2017).
-Genome-wide association analysis for heat tolerance at flowering detected a large set of genes involvedin adaptation to thermal and other stresses
+Genome-wide association analysis for heat tolerance at flowering detected a large set of genes involvedin adaptation to thermal and other stresses.

-* Jacquin et al. (2014).
-Using haplotypes for the prediction of allelic identity to fine- map QTL : characterization and properties
+* Jacquin, L., Elsen, JM. & Gilbert, H. Using haplotypes for the prediction of allelic identity to fine-map QTL: characterization and properties.
+Genet Sel Evol 46, 45 (2014). https://doi.org/10.1186/1297-9686-46-45

-* Jacquin et al. (2016).
-A unified and comprehensible view of parametric and kernel methods for genomic prediction with application to rice
+* Jacquin L, Cao T-V and Ahmadi N (2016) A Unified and Comprehensible View of Parametric and Kernel Methods for Genomic Prediction with Application to Rice.
+Front.
+Genet.
+7:145. doi: 10.3389/fgene.2016.00145

 * VanRaden, P.M.
 (2008) Efficient Methods to Compute Genomic Predictions.
-Journal of Dairy Science, 91:4414-4423
+Journal of Dairy Science, 91:4414-4423.

+* Calus MPL, Meuwissen THE, Windig JJ, Knol EF, Schrooten C, Vereijken ALJ, Veerkamp RF: Effects of the number of markers per haplotype and clustering of haplotypes on the accuracy of QTL mapping and prediction of genomic breeding values.
+Genet Sel Evol.
+2009, 41: 11-10.1186/1297-9686-41-11.

+* Grapes L, Firat MZ, Dekkers JCM, Rothschild MF, Fernando RL: Optimal haplotype structure for linkage disequilibrium-based fine mapping of quantitative trait loci using identity by descent.
+Genetics.
+2005, 172: 1955-1965.
+10.1534/genetics.105.048686.

 * Self S G and Liang K Y. Asymptotic properties of maximum likelihood estimators and likelihood ratio tests under nonstandard conditions.
 J Amer Statist Assoc, 82 :605–610, 1987.